 Brands like Patrón, TOMS, Vroom, and McDonalds use this technology in their marketing strategy.
 TOMS makes it possible for shoppers to sit in a VR chair and experience a journey.
 This helps customers to personally witness the ways that their contribution impacts the world.

 Many individuals are unaware of the fact that virtual reality is functional in many areas.
-Military, sports, research and healthcare all have their own share of this feature.
-Some are of the opinion that a wide spread of this technology would cause social media to take a turn, enabling you to interact more closely with your community and grow your followers.
+Military, sports, research, and healthcare all have their own share of this feature.
+Some are of the opinion that widespread of this technology would cause social media to take a turn, enabling you to interact more closely with your community and grow your followers.